 We’re putting more and more of our lives in the cloud.
 More and more our transactions are electronic.
 Which is convenient and fast.
 But is it safe?
 How secure is all that stuff in the cloud or moving around electronically, like your credit card information or your bank records?

-On the show this week, you’ll hear the meaningful songs from Ben Bullington, and the album marking the return of Derek Burkins to music.
-I’ll also play tunes from new albums by David Berkeley, The Copper Ponies and Naming the Twins, to name just a few.
-Join me this Saturday at 8pm for Fresh Folk on Utah Public Radio.
+Hi, this is Blair Larsen, host of Fresh Folk.
+On the show this week, I feature the lush harmonies of the Stray Birds, and the down-home songs from Irene Kelley.
+I’ll also play tracks from new albums by Robin and Linda Williams, Si Kahn, and Vi Wickam, to name just a few.
+Join me this Saturday for Fresh Folk on Utah Public Radio.

 Today on the program author Teresa Small from the Shoshone-Bannock tribe in Southeastern Idaho joins us to talk about her book "How To Love An Addict."
 It is a detailed personal account of her experience coping with a meth addicted son.
 Rather than write another tragic story, she says she chose to instead write her story as a "how to manual" for anyone wanting to change the situation they are in with an addict.